Minwax Wood Stain Color Chart: 24 Colors, Gel & Markers (2026)

 Looking for the complete Minwax wood stain color chart?
 You’re in the right place.
-Minwax offers 48 standard stain colors, plus separate lines for gel stains and stain markers — each designed for different wood types and applications.
+Minwax’s Wood Finish line includes 24 core numbered colors (plus newer additions like Weathered Oak and Classic Gray), plus separate lines for gel stains and stain markers — each designed for different wood types and applications.
 This guide covers all of them with color numbers so you can find the perfect shade before you buy.

 Light & Natural Tones